 Top Things To Do and See in Black Forest Germany

-The home of the cuckoo clock, the Grimm Brothers’ fairy tales and world-renowned thermal spas, Black Forest Germany is a popular vacation spot for locals and tourists alike.
-The Black Forest, or Schwarzwald in German, is a large mountain range in southwestern Germany.
+Located in a large mountain range in Southwest Germany, Black Forest or Schwarzwald in German, is home to the cuckoo clock, the Grimm Brothers’ fairy tales and world-renowned thermal spas.
+Black Forest Germany is a popular vacation spot for locals and tourists alike.
 With the Rhine valley to the west and south, the Black Forest of Germany is known for its hills, valleys, rivers and forests.
 If you’re planning a trip to Germany, you’ll want to spend at least a couple of days in the Black Forest, the most beautiful region in the country.

 History of the Black Forest Region